 - Reese’s “minis” peanut butter cups

-- Chocolate syrup or chocolate ganache for the rims of the shot glasses
+- Chocolate syrup or dark chocolate ganache for the rims of the shot glasses

 Pro Tip: Other companies make peanut butter whiskies, but we think Skrewball is the best-flavored whiskey when it comes to that delicious peanut butter flavor.